gsfraley/mistletoe-site/book/src/overview.md

 }
 ```

-We'll discuss and expand the above example in the [mistletoe-bind example section](./developers/rust/simple-mistletoe-bind-example.html), but for now we'll just talk about what it does.
+We'll discuss and expand the above example in the [Rust section](./developers/for-rust-developers.md), but for now we'll just talk about what it does.

 It takes the `name` parameter that is passed in by the engine, and creates a Namespace with that name.
 Generating the YAML output of this package is done with the `mistctl generate` command: